 - : With 15 ft. speed and a 15 ft.
 AOE, it will be difficult to keep the flamethrower in range unless you're in small areas like a cramped dungeon, but if you find yourself unexpectedly in an encounter with close-packed enemies, it's often more efficient to create a flamethrow cannon than to cast Burning Hands or something similar.

 - : Your go-to damage option.
 It's only slightly more interesting than a crossbow.
-The damage is decent and it uses your Intelligence for the attack, so if all you need is to kill one creature this is a good choice.
+The damage is decent and it uses your Intelligence for the attack, so if all you need is to kill one creature at a time, this is a good choice.
 The push effect isn't huge, but it's enough to break grapples by forcing enemies out of reach of your allies.

-- : False Life is only a 1st-level spell and provides largely the same benefit, but False Life doesn't affect your whole party and you can't spam it all day long.
+- : False Life is only a 1st-level spell and provides largely the same benefit, but False Life doesn't affect your whole party and you can't spam it every round for an hour.
 Even if your cannon spends all of its time following your party's tank around to replenish their temporary hit points, the Protector cannon can go a long way to stretch your party's limited daily resources.
-Between fights, activate the cannon repeatedly until you roll an 8 to ensure that you go into a fight with as many temporary hit points as possible.
+Between fights, activate the cannon repeatedly until you roll an 8 to ensure that you and your party members go into every fight with as many temporary hit points as possible.

 - : This applies to all of your spells.
 Consider this on Shatter or Fireball.
 The d8 isn't as reliable as adding your intelligence bonus, but it's 4.5 on average, so it's roughly equivalent.